-Reasons Why Your Eye Keeps Twitching
+Reasons Why Your Eye Keeps Twitching: Eye Twitches, Explained

-Other Causes of Eye Twitching
+Other Causes of Eye Twitches

 In extremely rare cases, an eye twitch may be indicative of a more serious health condition like: